You need certain health checks when you have diabetes. You might hear this called your annual review, but you don’t always get these once a year.

 During the coronavirus pandemic, your diabetes care is going to look a bit different for a while.
 Here’s what to expect.

-What diabetes care can I expect?
+What diabetes checks can I expect?

 When you have diabetes, you’re entitled to certain checks, tests and services to help you get the care you need – like your HbA1c blood test.
 These checks help to prevent serious diabetes complications, like problems with your feet, eyes, heart and kidneys.

 During coronavirus, many routine appointments like your annual diabetes review have been cancelled or postponed.
 We know this may be worrying, but you should be able to reschedule as things get back to normal.
 In some areas, these appointments are being held over the phone or by video call instead.
 It might feel strange having appointments in a different way to normal, but we've got lots of advice on preparing for remote diabetes appointments.

 Some people with diabetes who have more urgent care needs are being prioritised, for example if you’re already having treatment for a foot or eye problem, or if you’re pregnant.
 If you are invited to an appointment in person, your healthcare professionals will be wearing protective equipment and appointments will be scheduled to avoid busy waiting areas.
 It's really important you go to your appointment.

-It's important the the doctor or team responsible for your diabetes care keep you updated on what to expect right now and explain when your next review will be.
+It's important that the doctor or team responsible for your diabetes care keep you updated on what to expect right now and explain when your next review will be.
 If you're worried or have questions, contact them to find out more.

 We know that some people with diabetes may not have been able to get their HbA1c, cholesterol, and kidney function blood tests right now.
 But some hospitals and general practices are collecting samples for HbA1c by post or by drive-through services.